-- Fence off, drain or seal ponds if your child or visiting children are less than five years of age.
+- Fence off, drain or seal ponds if your child or visiting children are less than five years old.

-- Make sure there are no trellises, ladders, windows or trees that your child could climb to gain access to the water tank.
+- Make sure there are no trellises, ladders, windows or trees that your child could climb to get into the water tank.

 Water safety around beaches, lakes and rivers

 Here are tips to improve water safety near the ocean, lakes or rivers:

 - Always stay with your child when she’s playing in or near the sea, lakes or rivers.
 Hold your toddler’s hand near waves and when paddling in rivers.